Rennzie/geodesy-wasm/README.md

 console.log(reverse); // [1, 2]
 ```

+#### longlat (and aliases [latlon, latlong, longlat])

+As far as I can tell the `longlat` operator is a no-op.
+My assumption is it's for historical reasons, so in geodesy-wasm it's just a noop.

 ## Development

 For convenience all scripts can be run with `bun <script>`.
 Make sure all the javascript related dependencies are installed with `bun install`.
 Rust dependencies are managed by [cargo](https://doc.rust-lang.org/cargo/) and don't require and explicit install step.